 Students who are registered with DASS will not normally have to provide medical evidence for mitigating circumstances requests that are related to your DASS support plan.

-Even if you are not registered with DASS, we will only ask for medical evidence once for mitigating circumstances relating to a long-term or recurring medical or mental health condition (apart from cases where there are accreditation or fitness-to-practise requirements).
-These mitigating circumstances requests will automatically be carried forward, from the first application through to your final Examination Board.
+Even if you're not registered with DASS, we will only ask for medical evidence once for mitigating circumstances relating to a long-term or recurring medical or mental health condition, with the exception of cases where there are accreditation or fitness-to-practise requirements.